Financial-Times/origami/MIGRATION.md

 - `o-typography-heading-level-4` is now `o-editorial-typography-heading-level-4`
 - `o-typography-heading-level-5` is now `o-editorial-typography-heading-level-5`

-For master brand products, the "product" headings are now the default o-typography heading:
+For master brand products, the "product" headings are now the default o-typography heading.
+Note the size and weight of these headings have changed, so you may wish to choose a different heading level:
 - `o-typography-product-heading-level-1` is now `o-typography-heading-level-1`
 - `o-typography-product-heading-level-2` is now `o-typography-heading-level-2`
 - `o-typography-product-heading-level-3` is now `o-typography-heading-level-3`